bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 The list of commits that are being integrated into the destination branch by submitting the merge commit.

+* `/PATCHSET_LEVEL`:

+This file path is used exclusively for posting and indicating patchset-level comments, thus not relevant for other use-cases.

 ### {fix-id}
 UUID of a suggested fix.